-Scalp psoriasis can be very mild, with slight, fine scaling.
-It can also be very severe with thick, crusted plaques covering the entire scalp.
-Psoriasis can extend beyond the hairline onto the forehead, the back of the neck and around the ears.
+Mild scalp psoriasis is marked by slight, fine scaling while severe scalp psoriasis is noted by thick, crusted plaques covering the entire scalp.
+Psoriasis can extend beyond the hairline onto the forehead, back of the neck and around the ears.

 Other skin disorders, such as seborrheic dermatitis, may look similar to psoriasis.
 However, scalp psoriasis appears powdery with a silvery sheen, while seborrheic dermatitis appears yellowish and greasy.

 Treatments are often combined and rotated because your psoriasis may become less responsive to medications after repeated use.
 Systemic treatments are not commonly used only for scalp psoriasis but may be used if psoriasis is present elsewhere on the body or if psoriasis is moderate to severe.